-Since Suzuki left the US market in 2013, their cars seem to be generally falling into disrepair, and Renos and Forenzas (especially the Renos) are starting to disappear, especially pre-facelift models.
-The Verona was the very first car I spotted, and I have not seen one since August 2019.
+Since Suzuki left the US market in 2013, their cars seem to be generally falling into disrepair, and Renos, Forenzas, and Veronas have mostly disappeared.

 Possibly the most intriguing Daewoo in disguise was the Pontiac G3, a Kalos-based hatchback available from 2004 to 2009 in Canada, where it sold decently.
 It was only available in the US in 2009, and just 6,237 were sold there.

 GM stopped using the Daewoo name everywhere but Korea in 2004, and in 2011, discontinued the name entirely, rebranding GM Daewoo as GM Korea.
 When the Daewoo name was still in use, several GM models were engineered in Korea.
 The second-generation Aveo appeared in 2012, sold in the US as the Sonic.
 It was joined in 2013 by the smaller Spark, originally launched in 2009 as the Daewoo Matiz Creative.
 Furthermore, the 2006 Daewoo Winstorm was sold as the Chevrolet Captiva, and the 2009 Daewoo Lacetti Premiere was sold as the Chevrolet Cruze.
 Finally, the 2011 Chevrolet Orlando replaced the Daewoo Tacuma MPV; neither were sold in the US, though the Orlando was available to Canadians.

 Do you own or have owned a Daewoo, whether in disguise or not?